digital-skills-for-researchers/coursebook/modules/reproducible-workflows/index.md

 ---
-title: Reproducible Workflows
+title: Reproducible Work flows
 layout: module
 ---

-# Reproducible Workflows
+# Reproducible Work flows

 This module will introduce you to how to conduct your research in a reproducible way.
-As you are aware, reproducability is a core tenet of science.
-So far inthis course you have learnt a number of tools (shell, Git, Python) that will help you work in a reproducible way.
-Automating your workflow with these tools will help increase the speed at which you work, and decrease the number of errors you make.
+As you are aware, reproducibility is a core tenet of science.
+So far in this course you have learnt a number of tools (shell, Git, Python) that will help you work in a reproducible way.
+Automating your work flow with these tools will help increase the speed at which you work, and decrease the number of errors you make.

 [View Assessment Guide](assessment.html)

-## Block 1 | What are Licences and Why do we use them?
+## Block 1 | The Importance of Reproducibility.

 **Resources**